CGLemon/Sayuri/README.md

 * [Pachi](https://github.com/pasky/pachi), need to add the option ```--nodcnn``` to disable DCNN.
 * [Ray](https://github.com/kobanium/Ray), may be strongest open source engine before the 2016s.

-I am trying to implement this ancient technique.
+I had implemented this ancient technique.
 Merge the MM patterns based and the DCNN based technique to provide widely dynamic strength.
-It should be fun.

 ### The Gumbel learning